January 13, 2017 ☞ Word of the day

 Three syllable names

 Add syllable number three and these names start to get a bit hinky–and un poco caliente.
-I think the third syllable speaks to the tragedy of modernity and also to the redefinition of gender roles, something, something, late-stage capitalism, et cetera…
+The third syllable is the fulcum of not only Modern Life, but also the redefinition of gender roles, late-stage capitalism, et cetera…

-While the effect is less clear, these are dudes I’d rather party with.
-(Except Reginald, of course.)
+While the specific effect is less clear, these are dudes I’d rather party with.
+(Excepting Reginald, of course.)

 Four syllable names